brandur/sorg/content/drafts/sortsupport-inet.md

-`inet` and `cidr` have some important subtleties in how they're sorted which made designing an abbreviated key that would be faithful to those subtleties but still efficient, somewhat challenging.
+`inet` and `cidr` have some important subtleties in how they're sorted which made designing an abbreviated key that would be faithful to those subtleties but still efficient, a non-trivial problem.
 Because their size is limited, abbreviated keys are allowed to show equality even for values that aren't equal (Postgres will fall back to authoritative comparison to confirm equality or tiebreak), but they should never falsely indicate inequality.

-## Anatomy, and inet vs. cidr (#inet-cidr)
+## Network type anatomy, and inet vs. cidr (#inet-cidr)

+A property that's not necessarily obvious to anyone unfamiliar with them is that network types (`inet` or `cidr`) can either address a single host (what most people are used to seeing) or an entire subnetwork of arbitrary size.
+For example:

+* `1.2.3.4/32` specifies a 32-bit netmask on an IPv4 value,
+  which is 32 bits wide, which means that it defines exactly one address: `1.2.3.4`. `/128` would work similarly for IPv6.

+* `1.2.3.0/24` specifies a 24-bit netmask.
+It targets the
+  network at `1.2.3.*`.
+The last byte may be anywhere in the range of 0 to 255.

+* Similarly, `1.0.0.0/8` specifies an 8-bit netmask.
+It
+  targets the much larger possible network at `1.*`.

-`inet` and `cidr` values have three components (and take for example the value `1.2.3.4/24`):
+We'll establish the following common vocabulary for each component of an address (and take for example the value `1.2.3.4/24`):

 1. A **network**, or bits in the netmask (`1.2.3.`).
 2. A **netmask size** (`/24` which is 24 bits).
+Dictates the number of bits in the network.
 3. A **subnet**, or bits outside of the netmask (`.4`).

-The netmask size dictates how many bits of the value belong to the network.
-This can get a little confusing because although it's most common to see byte-sized blocks like `/8`, `/16`, `/24`, and `/32`, it's allowed to be any number between 0 and 32.
-It's easy to mentally a byte-sized network out of a value (like `1.2.3.` out of `1.2.3.4/24`) because you can just stop at the appropriate byte boundary, but when it's not a nice byte multiple you have to think at the binary level.
+The netmask size is a little more complex than commonly understood because while it's most common to see byte-sized blocks like `/8`, `/16`, `/24`, and `/32`, it's allowed to be any number between 0 and 32.
+It's easy to mentally extract a byte-sized network out of a value (like `1.2.3.` out of `1.2.3.4/24`) because you can just stop at the appropriate byte boundary, but when it's not a nice byte multiple you have to think at the binary level.
 For example, if I have the value `255.255.255.255/1`, the network is just the leftmost bit.
-255 in binary is `1111 1111`, so the network is the bit `1`
-and the subnet is 31 consecutive `1`s.
+255 in binary is `1111 1111`, so the network is the bit `1` and the subnet is 31 consecutive `1`s.

 !fig src="/assets/images/sortsupport-inet/inet-cidr-anatomy.svg" caption="The anatomy of inet and cidr values."

-An address whose entire value is in the network (`/32` for IPv4 or `/128` for IPv6) specifies just a single host, and for display purposes the netmask size is usually omitted.
-We'd show `1.2.3.4` instead of `1.2.3.4/32`.

 The difference between `inet` is `cidr` is that `inet` allows a values outside of the netmasked bits.
 The value `1.2.3.4/24` is possible in `inet`, but illegal in `cidr` because only zeroes may appear after the network like `1.2.3.0/24`.
-They're nearly identical, with the latter being strictly more constraining (and when working with data, that's a good thing).
-Otherwise put, `cidr` values never have a non-zero subnet.
+They're nearly identical, with the latter being more strict.

 In the Postgres source code, `inet` and `cidr` are represented by the same C struct.
 Here it is in